Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 #### Server:

-- `RemoveUnusedComponentsOnSave`: Mod, which removes components from the component-id-map of a save, if a component is not placed in the world. **Use with care.**
 - `CustomChatManager`: Prevents players from abusing `sayraw` and adds chat commands, such as `/list` and `/tps` which allows anyone in multiplayer to control the simulation.

 Libraries: